ql816/abc-student-repo/projects/coding-foundation/README.md

 This project is called *Build your city of stars*, and it has the same function as the example.
 The only difference is that instead of squares, it draws stars.
-Feel free to try it!
+Feel free to try it on > https://ql816.github.io/abc-student-repo/projects/coding-foundation/coding-foundation.html